tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 ### How to Read `builtin_code`

 The builtin operator code value will co-exist in the two fields.
-Some old schema version three models will have the default value in the new field.
+Some old schema version 3 models will have the default value in the new field.
 Always the maximum value of the two fields always will be the correct value.

 ```